Premium Hybrid Mattress

 It's made up of a pocket sprung core with a latex layer designed to improve comfort and support.
 This layer means the mattress doesn't need to be turned over, which is good, as it weighs 39kg.
 Sealy says this mattress is soft, and our independent firmness tests ranked it as an eight, where one is the firmest and 10 the softest.

-This hybrid mattress from Eve Sleep is made up of an 11.5cm pocket-spring core, on top of which sits four different layers of foam, including a memory foam layer.
-The mattress cover is moisture-wicking, says Eve, so this should help prevent you getting hot or clammy.
+This foam mattress from Eve Sleep is made up of an 18cm foam core, on top of which sits two 3cm layers of memory foam.
+Eve describes this mattress as neither too form or too soft.

-You'll no doubt have seen the Nectar mattress splashed about social media, and hot on the heels of the 36% off bank holiday discount, Nectar has another deal for you.
-At the moment, for a double, the price is £594.15 (down from £699), but this price also includes a range of free gifts, so you'll get two premium pillows, a mattress protector, a sheet set and a duvet.
-Nectar says this bundle is usually worth up to £315.
-This offer is only available until October 5th.
+You'll no doubt have seen the Nectar mattress splashed about social media, and Nectar has another deal for you.
+At the moment, for a double, the price is £454.35 (down from £699).
+Unlike the recent offer, this price doesn't include any free gifts, but there are options to upgrade to a bundle.

 Made up of a large 16.3cm foam core, topped with 3cm of memory foam and 2cm of foam topped off with a quilted cover, this foam mattress feel warms to lie on, so may not be the best choice if you prefer a cooler feeling mattress.
 Is this the perfect mattress for all sleeping positions?

 Are you desperate for an Emma mattress, or have your eye on a Simba?
 Or do you want to swap your old mattress for a new memory foam mattress?
 It's worth keeping an eye out for mattress sales on your chosen brand's website.
 Social media is usually also a good place to spot a deal.